 Nolan’s arm problems returned with a vengeance in 1977, and he was traded to the California Angels on June 15 for minor league pitcher Craig Hendrickson.
 With the Angels he made only five appearances, compiled a 0-3 record, and was placed once more on the disabled list.
 He was released by the Angels in January 1978.
 He recalled, “I saw Dr. Frank Jobe while out [in California], but I pretty much knew I was done.
 All of a sudden my career was over.”11

 Nolan found a second career as a blackjack dealer at the Las Vegas Golden Nugget in 1978.
 In 1989 he became executive casino host at the Mirage, where he left any interest in baseball behind him.
 He wanted nothing to do with the Reds, never wore his championship rings, and even snubbed the team when he was elected to the Reds Hall of Fame in 1983.

-Posnanski, Joe.
-The Machine: Story of the 1975 Cincinnati Reds.
-William Morrow, 2009.
+2 Joe Posnanski, The Machine: Story of the 1975 Cincinnati Reds (New York: William Morrow, 2009), 35.

 3 Hertzel, 118.

 6 John Erardi, “Nolan buries his baseball past,” Cincinnati Enquirer, August 13, 1986.

 8 Ritter Collett, Men of The Machine (Dayton, Ohio: Landfall Press, 1977), 108.

 10 Posnanski, 214.